Electric Vehicles: The Great Scam No One Wants to Talk About

 What Should a Good Electric Car Look Like?

 First off, enough with the tablet obsession!
 Double tablets?
 Seriously?
-You already have a smartphone that can run GPS and way more.
-Adding more screens just creates distraction for drivers — and another thing to break.
+You already have a smartphone that can run GPS and do far more.
+Adding extra screens only creates distraction for drivers and adds another component that can break.

 Give us real buttons!
-No more touchscreen controls for core car functions.
+No more touchscreen controls for essential car functions.
 When the tablet crashes, nothing works.
-That’s just ridiculous.
-If a physical button breaks, you can often fix it yourself or get it repaired cheaply.
+That is just ridiculous.
+If a physical button breaks, you can often repair it yourself or get it fixed cheaply.

 Stop with the useless gadgets!
-Do you really need auto headlights?
+Do you really need automatic headlights?
 Rain-sensing wipers?
 Electronic parking brakes?
 Ventilated heated seats?
 Come on.
-Every one of these features is a potential failure point.
-And no, they’re not free — you’re paying for them whether you want them or not.
+Every one of these features is another potential failure point.
+And no, they are not free.
+You are paying for them whether you want them or not.

-We should demand manufacturers provide a repairability score.
-This is crucial if you want a car that’s truly durable and reliable.
-Battery tech is evolving fast — so batteries should be upgradeable, not locked down.
+We should demand that manufacturers provide a repairability score.
+This is crucial if you want a car that is truly durable and reliable.
+Battery technology is evolving quickly, so batteries should be upgradeable and not locked down.

-We should also demand manufacturers keep spare parts available for at least 10 years.
-With so many small EV startups out there, people are going to run into serious trouble if a brand disappears overnight.
+We should also demand that manufacturers keep spare parts available for at least 10 years.
+With so many small EV startups on the market, people are going to face serious trouble if a brand disappears overnight.

 And you need to check whether the brand has a solid maintenance and repair network.
-Because if you break down and no one can fix your car — that’s a big problem.
+Because if you break down and no one can fix your car, that is a big problem.

-Last but not least, like with any other vehicle: check the build quality before buying.
-Prioritize simplicity and robustness over fancy looks.
-Always.
+Last but not least, as with any other vehicle, check the build quality before buying.
+Always prioritize simplicity and robustness over fancy looks.

-If you follow these seven basic rules, you’ll end up with a solid electric car that serves you well for many years and still has resale value.
-It’s not easy, but it’s definitely doable if you know what to look for.
+If you follow these seven basic rules, you will end up with a solid electric car that serves you well for many years and still has resale value.
+It is not easy, but it is definitely doable if you know what to look for.

 The Power Is in Our Hands

-From the industry’s perspective, selling cars that aren’t repairable and can’t be upgraded?
-Jackpot!
-That means more sales, more waste, more profit.
+From the industry’s perspective, selling cars that are not repairable and cannot be upgraded is a jackpot.
+That means more sales, more waste, and more profit.

 But nothing is set in stone.
 As consumers, we hold real power.
 By refusing to buy over-engineered, disposable tech-filled junk, we force manufacturers to rethink their strategy.
-In the end, it’s always the customer who has the final say.
+In the end, it is always the customer who has the final say.

-If you’ve got stories to share or questions about electric cars, we’d love to hear from you.
-Just drop a comment below 🙂 You’ll need to sign up to join the conversation — it only takes a minute, and then we’re all ears!
+If you have stories to share or questions about electric cars, we would love to hear from you.
+Just drop a comment below 🙂 You will need to sign up to join the conversation.
+It only takes a minute, and then we are all ears!

 Leave a Reply